tendermint/tendermint/spec/consensus/proposer-based-timestamp/pbts-sysmodel_002_draft.md

 In addition, it requires correct processes to stay long enough in round `v.round` so that they can receive the `PROPOSAL` message of round `v.round`.
-It assumed here that the proposer of `v` broadcasts a `PROPOSAL` message at time `v.time`, according to its local clock, and that every correct process should receive this message by local time `v.time + MSGDELAY + PRECISION`.
+It assumed here that the proposer of `v` broadcasts a `PROPOSAL` message at time `v.time`, according to its local clock, so that every correct process should receive this message by time `v.time + MSGDELAY + PRECISION`, according to their local clocks.

 Back to [main document][main].